sphinx-gallery/sphinx-gallery/doc/advanced.rst

 rST (see below).

 This function will be called once for each code block of your examples.
-Sphinx-gallery will take care of scaling images for the gallery index page thumbnails.
+Sphinx-Gallery will take care of scaling images for the gallery index page thumbnails.
 PNG images are scaled using Pillow, and SVG images are copied.